LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

    $ sudo k3s kubectl --help

-For using the ``kubectl`` command on other systems, copy the configuration from the master node.
+For using the ``kubectl`` command on other systems, copy the configuration from the Control Plane Node.

 .. code-block:: sh